read-write-web/rww-play/README.md

 ```bash
  $ git clone git://github.com/read-write-web/rww-play.git
 ```
-### The short version

-In the _rww-play_ home directory, run the `build` bash script.
+In the `rww-play` home directory, run the `build` bash script.
 It will download a precompiled tuned version of play, build the application, and run it.
 (If there is no remotely downloadable version it will build it from source in the `Play20` directory.)